What to Know About Mortgages For Land

 The process of building a new home from scratch is also a more daunting prospect than many people realize.
 This can lead to more people giving up on their dream of building their own home and ending up in foreclosure on the land.

 These risks mean that lenders frequently need more substantial down payments and shorter repayment timescales on a land mortgage.
-Higher rates of interest can also be expected over a standard home mortgage.
+Higher interest rates can also be expected over a standard home mortgage.

 As you might imagine, there are many horror stories of buyers and the builders they choose to work with.